turingschool/curriculum/source/projects/blogger.markdown

 Now try editing and saving some of your articles.

-### Adding a Flash message
+### Adding a flash message

 Our operations are working, but it would be nice if we gave the user some kind of status message about what took place.
 When we create an article the message might say "Article 'the-article-title' was created", or "Article 'the-article-title' was removed" for the remove action.
-We can accomplish this with the `flash`.
+We can accomplish this with the `flash` object.

 The controller provides you with accessors to interact with the `flash` object.
-Calling `flash.notice` will fetch a value, and `flash.notice = "Your Message"` will store the string in the `flash` object.
+Calling `flash.notice` will fetch a value, and `flash.notice = "Your Message"` will store the string into it.

 #### Flash for Update